cdli-gh/glow_vocabularies/chronology_date.md

 Each field of this entity can be considered as a separate entity.
 However, for the sake of simplicity and compatibility among projects, they are treated here as parts of a single entity.
 Each project treats and encodes parts of a date differently in terms of format and structure but the idea remains the same and is grounded in decades of Assyriological practice.
 The first part of a date is the [period](period.html) which is discussed in a separate [document](period.html).

 ## Ruler
+The ruler field refers to the regional ruler's name.
+The ruler's name can be mentioned in the text or can be deduced from the year name of the [eponym|(date.html#eponym) name

 ## Regnal Year